-Because I’m supervising this little bundle of life, who is bringing joy and leaping and pouncing and chewing and chasing into our lives again.
+Because I’m supervising this little bundle of life, who is bringing joy, and leaping, and pouncing, and chewing, and chasing into our lives again.

 BBC Radio 4 is intended to bring soothing narcolepsy to her new kitchen home.

-But it’s like having a baby again; bursts of all-action energy and spells of total inactivity.
+It’s like having a baby again; bursts of all-action energy and spells of total inactivity.
 Still, it’s doing me good.